Deterministic Switching of Perpendicular Ferromagnets by Higher harmonics of Spin-orbit Torque in Noncentrosymmetric Weyl Semimetals: Deterministic Switching in a Landau-Lifshitz-Gilbert Model with Higher-Harmonic Torques

 A crucial ingredient is the inclusion of a higher-order term with a different azimuthal structure, such as $\mathrm{Im}\mathbf{Y}^{\rm F}_{3,3}$ [Fig.~\ref{fig:AllowedTorque}(f)].
 Unlike the conventional $m=1$ torques, which generate single-lobed angular patterns, this $m=3$ component redistributes the torque on the unit sphere so that the flow lines naturally cross the equator rather than remaining trapped within one hemisphere.
 When combined with the $m=1$ torques, it modifies the global flow on the unit sphere: trajectories starting near $+\hat{\mathbf{z}}$ are guided toward a unique off-equator fixed point in the opposite hemisphere, while those starting near $-\hat{\mathbf{z}}$ relax toward its mirror-related partner.
 Importantly, the torque still vanishes at $\hat{\mathbf{m}}=\pm\hat{\mathbf{y}}$ by mirror symmetry, so deterministic switching only occurs when the initial magnetization lies away from this high-symmetry direction.

 The magnetization dynamics in our toy model are governed by the Landau-Lifshitz-Gilbert (LLG) equation~\cite{SLONCZEWSKI1996}:

 where $\hat{\mathbf{m}}$ denotes the magnetization direction, $\gamma$ is the gyromagnetic ratio, $\hat{\mathbf{z}}$ specifies the easy axis and $\boldsymbol{\mathcal{T}}$ represents the spin-orbit torque.
-In the simulations, the damping parameter is fixed at $\alpha = 0.01$, and the anisotropy field is set to $H_{\rm A} = 2$~T, oriented along the perpendicular $\hat{\mathbf{z}}$ direction.
+In the simulations, the damping parameter is fixed at $\alpha = 0.01$, and the anisotropy field is set to $\mu_0H_{\rm A} = 2$~T, oriented along the perpendicular $\hat{\mathbf{z}}$ direction.

 Figure~\ref{fig:2} summarizes the numerical results of the toy model.
-Panel (a) shows the case of a relatively small ratio ($0.1$) of higher-order torque contributions to the conventional lowest-order terms.
+Panel (a) shows the case of a relatively small ratio ($0.1$) of higher-harmonic torque contributions to the conventional lowest-order terms.
 In this regime, the magnetization is driven only to the symmetry-enforced fixed point at the equator, resulting in nondeterministic switching.
-In contrast, panel (b) illustrates the case of a larger ratio ($0.4$) of higher-order to lowest-order terms.
-Here, the magnetization crosses the equator and settles into a new stable off-equator fixed point created by the higher-order torques.
+In contrast, panel (b) illustrates the case of a larger ratio ($0.4$) of higher-harmonic to lowest-order terms.
+Here, the magnetization crosses the equator and settles into a new stable off-equator fixed point created by the higher-harmonic torques.
 When the electric field is removed, the magnetization reliably relaxes into the reversed easy-axis direction, thereby realizing deterministic switching.
-Panel (c) presents a phase diagram mapping the switching regimes—deterministic, nondeterministic, and no switching—as functions of the applied electric field strength ($E$) relative to the anisotropy field ($H_{\rm A}$) and the relative weight (“ratio”) of higher-order torque terms.
+Panel (c) presents the numerical phase diagram mapping the switching regimes—deterministic, nondeterministic, and no switching—as functions of the applied electric field strength ($E$) relative to the anisotropy field ($\mu_0 H_{\rm A}$) and the relative weight (“ratio”) of higher-harmonic torque terms.

 Importantly, this deterministic switching mechanism is not unique to the specific $\mathrm{Im}\mathbf{Y}^{\mathrm{F}}_{3,3}$ term used in the toy model.
 Other higher-order harmonics with different azimuthal structures can generate similar behavior: for instance, the DFT-derived torque coefficients in PrAlGe presented later in Sec.~\ref{sec:dynamics} show that $\mathrm{Im}\mathbf{Y}^{\mathrm{D}}_{5,5}$ is sufficiently large to induce deterministic switching under realistic conditions, while additional components can lead to oscillatory dynamics (see Appendix~\ref{appendix:LLGPhaseDiagrams}).
-This generality underscores that deterministic switching does not rely on a single harmonic, but on the interplay between conventional and higher-order torque symmetries that promote magnetization flow across the equator.
+This generality underscores that deterministic switching does not rely on a single harmonic, but on the interplay between conventional and higher-harmonic torque symmetries that promote magnetization flow across the equator.